 We make sure that our swimming lessons and the environment in which they happen are safe.
 When our kids are in the water we focus our attention fully on them.
 Unfortunately, it would be very hard for us if we had to make sure that parents, siblings or others that have come along to watch the swimming lesson are also safe.
 We do not have any medical information on guests and if an accident should happen, it will be extremely hard for us to react appropriately.

 Child protection concerns

-We have multiple swimming sessions and learners in our locations in Oldham, Bury and Ashton.
-This means that it will be impossible for us to keep record of all parents or guests if we allow them on poolside.
-For many fellow parents this situation could also, understandably, raise child protection concerns.
+We have multiple swimming sessions and learners in our locations in Oldham and Castleton.
+This means that it will be impossible for us to keep a record of all parents or guests if we allow them on the poolside.
+For many fellow parents, this situation could also, understandably, raise child protection concerns.
 Other parents may not be comfortable with you at the poolside even if you would be okay with it.
 So, to be on the safe side, we have decided as a swimming school to adhere to a strict ‘no parents on poolside’ policy which is fair to everyone.

 Covid-19 and social distancing

 2020 and 2021 have been exceptional and have created some new challenges concerning allowing people to gather.
 Dolphin Academy follows all the government’s recommendations and guidelines to ensure our lessons are as safe as possible for our learners; this includes restricting the numbers of people we allow to be in one space.
 For example, we ask only one parent attend the pool rather than two, as this will reduce the total number of people at our venue.
 You will understand that parents at the poolside are not strictly necessary, and present possible risks to everyone if we were to allow them.
 You can read our Covid-19 policy here.